QuestioWo/Sigma17/README.md

 * √ - Tests for RUNNING
 * √ - Finish tests for `Emulator.js`

-6. Clean-Up
+6. Write Documentation
-* Write documentation that outlines function calls, i.e how to debug as an outsider.
+* Write documentation that outlines function calls, i.e how to debug as an outsider. *Possibly on repos rather than in actual website.*
-* Write basic documentation for Sigma16 instructions.
+* Write documentation for Sigma16 instructions.
+* Have a contents or a search functionality to make navigating easier.

+7. Clean-Up
 * √ - Set up `github.io` page for emulator
 * √ - Write 'Hello, World!' program to be default display
 * √ - Add download/copy buttons for machine code and Sigma16 code versions of the program on the editor.